Biolab-PoliTO/CIMAP/README.md

 ## Acknoledgments
 The authors are grateful to (in alphabetical order): [Prof. Valentina Agostini](https://www.det.polito.it/personale/scheda/(nominativo)/valentina.agostini), Dr. Cristina Castagneri, and [Prof. Marco Knaflitz](https://www.det.polito.it/it/personale/scheda/(nominativo)/marco.knaflitz) for their contributions to the development and validation of this approach.

+## How to contribute to ``CIMAP``
+Thank you for your interest in our algorithm and for taking the time to read this document.
+Please refer to the [Contributing]( https://marcoghislieri.github.io/CIMAP/contribution.html) section for a complete guide on how to contribute to this algorithm.

 ## Disclaimer
 This algorithm is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.